 - Papaya is known to coat the esophagus and aid in healing painful indigestion and acid reflux

-- Papaya is a great digestive enzyme to take before meals
+- A great digestive enzyme to take before meals

 HOW TO MAKE PAPAYA WATERMELON YOGURT POPSICLES

 - Cut open the papaya like you would a melon.
 Remove and discard the seeds.